-Some of them, like How Firm a Foundation, include encouraging Bible verses to fill our hearts, like, "Fear not, I am with thee, oh, be not dismayed, For I am thy God" from the song lyrics is almost word for word from one of my favorite encouraging Bible verses, Isaiah 41:10 (Darby), "Fear not, for I [am] with thee; be not dismayed, for I [am] thy God"
+Some of these lovely old church hymns and songs, like How Firm a Foundation, include encouraging Bible verses to fill our hearts, like, “Fear not, I am with thee, oh, be not dismayed, For I am thy God” from the song lyrics is almost word for word from one of my favorite encouraging Bible verses, Isaiah 41:10 (Darby), “Fear not, for I [am] with thee; be not dismayed, for I [am] thy God”

 As Paul told us in 2 Corinthians 5:8: